apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

 </div>

-    Unless you can find a select few rare and ideologically motivated individuals, the only way to get contributors who will sacrifice for your cause is to pay them.
+    Unless you can find a select few rare and ideologically motivated individuals, the only way to find contributors who will sacrifice for your cause is to pay them.
 Nobody wants to clean up your mess for you.
 Open sourcing your code is not going to change that.
 Nobody is going to materialize next to you with a solution.